 § 2 Conclusion of contract

-(2) By submitting an order via the online store by clicking the "BUY NOW" button, the customer places a legally binding order.
+(2) By submitting an order via the online shop by clicking the „BUY NOW“ button, the customer places a legally binding order.
 The order may only be placed by persons of legal age.

-(4) A contract is only concluded when the provider accepts the order by means of a declaration of acceptance or by delivering the ordered items.
+(4) A contract is only concluded when the supplier accepts the order by means of a declaration of acceptance or by delivering the ordered items.

 § 3 Delivery, availability of goods